MolSSI-Education/cpp_programming/01-07-homework2.md

 A common cutoff distance is $$3 \sigma$$.
 Do you agree with this choice of cutoff?

-Add a cutoff to your potential energy calculation.
+**Add a cutoff to your potential energy calculation**.
 You should modify the script so that the cutoff is a variable.
 Using the cutoff, the `LJ` potential energy should only be calculated `if` the distance between the particles is less than the cutoff, otherwise, the interaction energy between the two particles is approximated as `0`.
 This should go in your function `calculate_total_energy` and not in the `calculate_LJ` function.

 ## Tail Correction
 Truncating interactions using a cutoff removes contribution to the potential energy that might be non negligible.
 The tail correction for our system can be calculated: